GeorgeII/scala-sandbox/README.md

-# The repo contains some of my programs that I've written to learn Scala and master my skills in it.
+# The repo contains some of my programs that I've written to learn Scala and to master my skills in it.

 ### Content of the repo: